vjmichael/MikeyTools/README.md

 # Mike's Multi-Tool Kit (mikeystoolkit) - LM Studio Plugin

+### Disclaimer: All these tools with exception to the Git tools work on LM Studio.
+Using another GUI like Jan may prevent some tools from functioning.

 A comprehensive TypeScript plugin for LM Studio that provides advanced file operations, web search, content fetching, code execution, persistent memory, schema validation, and code intelligence.

 ## License